Ibrahim Babangida: Presidency

 Between 1986 and 1988, these policies were executed as intended by the IMF, and the Nigerian economy actually did grow as had been hoped, with the export sector performing especially well.
-But falling real wages in the public sector and among the urban classes, along with a drastic reduction in expenditure on public services, set off waves of rioting and other manifestations of discontent that made sustained commitment to the SAP difficult to maintain.
+But falling real wages in the public sector and among the urban classes, along with a drastic reduction in expenditure on public services, set off waves of rioting and other manifestations of discontent that made a sustained commitment to the SAP difficult to maintain.

 Babangida contributed to the development of national infrastructure.
 He finished the construction of the Third Mainland Bridge, the largest bridge on the continent at the time.
 His administration also saw the completion of the dualising of the Kaduna-Kano highway.
 Babangida also completed the Shiroro Hydroelectric Power Station.
 He had the Toja Bridge in Kebbi constructed.
 He also created the Jibia Water Treatment Plant and the Challawa Cenga Dam in Kano.
 Babangida also founded the Federal Road Safety Corps in order to better manage the national roads.
 On 23 September 1987, Babangida created two states: Akwa Ibom State and Katsina State.
-On 27 August 1991, Babangida created nine more states: Abia, Enugu, Delta, Jigawa, Kebbi, Osun, Kogi, Taraba and Yobe.
+On 27 August 1991, Babangida created nine more states: Abia, Enugu, Delta, Jigawa, Kebbi, Osun, Kogi, Taraba, and Yobe.
 Bringing the total number of states in Nigeria to thirty in 1991.
-Babangida also increased the share of oil royalties and rents to state of origin from 1.5 to 3 percent.
+Babangida also increased the share of oil royalties and rents to states of origin from 1.5 to 3 percent.
 Babangida and his Ministers of the Federal Capital Territory led by Mamman Vatsa, Hamza Abdullahi and later General Gado Nasko, led the regime's relocation of the seat of government from Lagos to Abuja on 12 December 1991.

 Babangida strengthened the foreign relations of Nigeria.
-He rejected apartheid in South Africa, involved Nigerian troops in the Liberian Civil War, hosted the Abuja Treaty which gave rise to the African Union and enhanced relations with the United States and United Kingdom.
+He rejected apartheid in South Africa, involved Nigerian troops in the Liberian Civil War, hosted the Abuja Treaty which gave rise to the African Union and enhanced relations with the United States and the United Kingdom.
 In 1986, Nigeria joined the Organisation of Islamic Cooperation an international organisation considered the "collective voice of the Muslim world".
 This move was welcomed in Northern Nigeria, where there is a Muslim majority population.
-However non-Muslims criticised the move likening it to an Islamisation agenda of Nigeria, a secular country.
+However, non-Muslims criticised the move likening it to an Islamisation agenda of Nigeria, a secular country.
 Babangida's then second-in-command Commodore Ebitu Okoh Ukiwe, opposed the decision to join the Islamic organization and was removed as Chief of General Staff.
+Close to the end of his tenure, he paid a state visit to the queen of the United Kingdom making him the second Nigerian leader after Yakubu Gowon to do so.